 She declares that recent work “has shown, incontrovertibly, how ideas about ancient Greece and Rome have been used to authorize racist and other exclusionary practices and narratives.”
 But as skeptics have pointed out several times now, ideas about ancient Greece and Rome have been used to authorize pretty much any project you could think of, from communism and fascism to feminism and liberal democracy.

 The phrase “but as skeptics” is getting a real workout here.
 The arguments on “the other side” are, apparently, that Hanink is not wrong but incomplete.
 But Hanink does mention other uses, such as Luis Alfaro’s Greek Trilogy, and so it is hard to imagine that she means her phrase to be comprehensive.
-And must be noted that these categories are not mutual exclusive: racism and exclusionary practice goes perfectly well with Communism, fascism, feminism, and liberal democracy.
+And it must be noted that these categories are not mutual exclusive: racism and exclusionary practice goes perfectly well with Communism, fascism, feminism, and liberal democracy.